Health

 People often experience back pain with kidney infections.
 The kidneys are in the back of the body, under the rib cage on each side of the spine.
 The pain is usually dull, deep and high up in the back.
 The pain is unlikely to improve with resting, stretching or moving around if it’s caused by a kidney infection.
 This is different from the lower back pain that many people can experience when they twist or lift something heavy.

 Bladder infections are a common problem for women.
-If you are experiencing symptoms, it's important to seek medical attention and treatment, which may include over-the-counter urinary tract infection products, as well as prescription medications like antibiotics.
+If you are experiencing symptoms, it's important to seek medical attention and treatment, which often include antibiotics prescribed by your healthcare provider.
+Your provider might also recommend over-the-counter urinary infection products for symptom relief.